Balint2201/SpotifyTool/README.md

 >
 > ~~On Android 10 or lower the issue of the app not being able to open authors' profile can't be fixed.
 The app most likely will crash if you try.~~ **(FIXED IN V2.0)**
 >
 > On Android 10 or lower the Lyrics function will not work.
 Partly or entirely.
+(In V2.0, V1.0 doesn't have a lyrics feature)

 > [!IMPORTANT]
 > Downsides of this modification: